mendix/docs/content/releasenotes/studio-pro/lts-mts.md

 Mendix advises advise using LTS versions for all production apps, as LTS versions of Studio Pro enjoy the highest security and stability.
 LTS versions also have the longest support duration compared to other versions.

+### 2.1 Support Duration

+The support duration for an LTS is an average of 3 years and a minimum of 2 years, which is the longest of these options.
+Support for an LTS ends when a third consecutive major version is released (for example, support on version 6 has ended with the release of version 9).

 This diagram illustrates the LTS concept with version and [end of support](#end) examples:

 ![](attachments/lts.png)

-### 2.1 Support Duration

-The support duration for an LTS is an average of 3 years and a minimum of 2 years, which is the longest of these options.
-Support for an LTS is discontinued once a third consecutive major version is released (for example, support on version 6 has ended with the release of version 9).

 ### 2.2 Release Cycle